 Other times we wouldn’t get very far in the game before we started arguing and my mom would make us come inside.
 While other times it was so much fun playing whiffle ball with just the two of us and all our ghost players.
 But now summer isn’t like that.
 My brother moved out with his fiance in January, so it’s quiet.
 I don’t head over to our local pool with my best friend anymore and swim until I’m so tired that when I get home, I take a shower and pass out.
 And when I wake up, I still can smell the faint scent of sunscreen and chlorine.
 Honestly, those are some of my favorite scents.

-Summer when I was younger was carefree.
-Max and I got a pool a few weeks ago and it was fun.
+Summer, when I was younger, was carefree.
+My boyfriend and I got a pool a few weeks ago and it was fun.
 But it wasn’t the same.
 My brother and I used to swim in the little blow-up pool and run in a Dora the Explorer, Crazy Daisy, or just a regular sprinkler.
 And when we got older and obviously wiser, we would put our little slide into the pool.
 It was like we had our very own waterpark in our backyard.

 We used to come running into the house to use the bathroom or grab a snack and leave nothing but a little pool of water that was the size of our tiny feel and a trail of grass.
 Our mom would tell us to wipe our feet but secretly knowing she was loving it because soon she wouldn’t have to say that to us because we don’t stay little forever.